 As a civil servant, you’re likely involved in a programme or project with ambitious goals such as ‘improving how citizens interact with the government’ or ‘driving organisational efficiency’.
 You’ve considered every detail to ensure success against these critical outcomes – but have you taken a close look at your technical architecture?

-In this blog, I explore the role of technical architecture in driving outcomes and the tools and approaches that will help you ensure success by defining non-negotiables, collaborating with stakeholders, communicating clearly, and managing risks.
+In this blog, I explore the role of technical architecture in driving outcomes.
+I’ll cover the tools and approaches that’ll help ensure success.
+Things such as defining the non-negotiables, collaborating with stakeholders, communicating clearly, and managing risks.

 Establish the non-negotiables